 - Have you added language about how you will treat extenuating circumstances (e.g. a COVID infection)?

-- Have you had one SME who has not worked on developing the written assessment attempt to take it in order to gauge difficulty level and time to complete?
+- Have you had one SME or trusted external party who has not worked on developing the written assessment take it in order to gauge difficulty level and time to complete?

 - Have you built out instructions for how to transmute the assessment scores, particularly if you have multiple reviewers? (the SME-QA team has a template you can reference)

 - Have you done a dress rehearsal for how written assessments will be distributed?

 - Is it possible for applicants to do overwork on the assessment (going into extreme detail, pulling in other information from their own research, providing many graphs/images), and do you have a plan if they overwork?

 - If the assessment requires use of a download or external site (like downloading a dataset), do you have a backup plan if that external site goes down during the assessment period?